guilleng/c-programming-a-modern-approach-solutions/chapter18/exercises/07/README.md

 ---

 (a)
 False.
-Case labels on switch statements can only be compile-time constants, `x` is a constant variable which is resolved at runtime.
+Case labels on switch statements can only be compile-time constants, `x` is a constant variable resolved at runtime.

 (b)
 True.
 A `const` object cannot be modified after its initialization.